Current Agricultural Use Valuation (CAUV) Participation Requirement Guidelines

 What does the “Commercial Production of Timber” mean?

-Land devoted to the commercial production of timber means woodland of at least 10 acres which is being managed and maintained as directed by a Woodland Management Plan (a copy of which must be attached to your application) prepared by a forester through ODNR or by an independent forester so as to result in the eventual harvest of that timber.
-A list of independent service foresters and their contact information can be found at the following link www.ohiodnr.com/forestry
+Land devoted to the commercial production of timber means woodland of at least 10 acres which is being managed and maintained as directed by a Woodland Management Plan (a copy of which must be attached to your application) prepared by a service forester through ODNR or by a consulting forester, so as to result in the eventual harvest of that timber.
+A list of consulting foresters and their contact information can be found at the following link www.osafdirectory.com

 Can non commercial “Woodland” qualify for the program?